CPRE Hampshire Countryside Awards

 The Countryside Awards, organised by the Campaign to Protect Rural England (CPRE) Hampshire in association with Steve's Leaves, a brand of Vitacress Salads Ltd. Launched in 2007 we aim to recognise significant achievements across the county which support our goal of "standing up for the countryside".

-The 2014 acompetition was launched on 31st March at The Round About Café, a not-for-profit community cafe near Southampton.
-Shown on the right at the event are Dee Haas, chair of CPRE Hampshire, the Right Worshipful the Mayor of Southampton, Ivan White and Steve Rothwell of Steve's Leaves.
-This year we had two new sponsors and a new category 'green buildings'.
+The 2014 acompetition was launched on 31st March at The Round About Café, a not-for-profit community cafe near Southampton (photo right).
+This year we have two new sponsors and a new category 'green buildings'.

 This year there are four categories, which are: